Deqity/deqity-core/README.md

 ```
 The secondary purpose of the factroy contract is to collect generated fees and transfer them to ```adminFeeSetter```, aka the contract owner.
 When the factory is deployed it is set with an ```adminFee```.
 This admin fee can be only altered by the ```adminFeeSetter```.
 When an equity contract is deployed this admin fee is passed to the new contract.
 The ```msg.value``` of every share sale is divided by the ```adminFee``` to create a ```fee```.
 This fee is then transfered to the factory.

 At any time, anyone can call the ```withdrawl``` function.
-Please note that this alway transfers the contract balance to the ```adminFeeSetter```, thus it doesnt matter who calls it.
-Im sure the fee setter would be very happy if someone else payed the gas fee to pay him.
+Please note that this always transfers the contract balance to the ```adminFeeSetter```, thus it doesnt matter who calls it.
+I'm sure the fee setter would be very happy if someone else payed the gas fee to pay him.

 ```solidity
 /// @notice transfers contract balance to the fee setter (doesnt matter who function caller is)